holochain/docs-pages/src/pages/resources/glossary.md

 #### Logical monotonicity

 The property of a system whereby [monotonicity](#monotonicity) is applied to state changes.
-Practically this means that state changes are only accumulated, never forgotten, so that the system's final state results from the application of all accumulated state changes.
-[CALM](#consistency-as-logical-monotonicity-calm-theorem) systems such as Holochain are logically monotonic.
+(Holochain works this way; see [CRUD](#create-read-update-delete-crud) for details.)
+[CALM](#consistency-as-logical-monotonicity-calm-theorem) are logically monotonic, and often retain all state changes, so that the system's final state results from the application of all accumulated state changes.
 Two examples of this in Holochain are:

 * An [agent](#agent)'s [source chain](#source-chain) is an event journal that only adds state change operations, never removes them.
 * An application's [DHT](#distributed-hash-table-dht) only adds new data without removing old data, simulating deletions and modifications ([CRUD](#create-read-update-delete-crud)) by recording actions which override the status of, but don't remove, the data they refer to.

 #### Membrane

-One of two types of permeable boundaries that allow or disallow access:
+An informal term for one of two types of permeable boundaries that allow or disallow access:

 1. The layer of protection around an [agent's](#agent) [cell](#cell), secured by [capability-based security](#capability-based-security), that prevents unauthorized access to the cell's [zome functions](#zome-function), [source chain](#source-chain) data, or view of the [DHT](#distributed-hash-table-dht).

-2. A special [validation function](#validation-function) in a [DNA](#dna) that checks an agent's [membrane proof](#membrane-proof) and determines their right to become part of the DNA's [network](#network).
+2. Logic in a [validation function](#validation-function) in a [DNA](#dna) that checks an agent's [membrane proof](#membrane-proof) and determines their right to become part of the DNA's [network](#network).
 If a membrane proof is invalid, existing [peers](#peer) in the network will refuse to talk to the agent attempting to join.

 #### Membrane proof

 A [record](#record) written to an agent's [source chain](#source-chain) that proves they have permission to join a [DHT](#distributed-hash-table-dht), for example, an invite code or signed authorization from an existing member.
-The [DNA](#dna) for the DHT has a [validation function](#validation-function) that checks the validity of the membrane proof; if agents validating the membrane proof determine that it's invalid, they can refuse to communicate with the new agent.
-This is the [immune system's](#immune-system) first line of defense against malicious actors.
+The [DNA](#dna) for the DHT should have logic in a [validation function](#validation-function) that checks the validity of the membrane proof; if agents validating the membrane proof determine that it's invalid, they can refuse to communicate with the new agent.
+This is the [immune system's](#immune-system) first line of defense against malicious actors, particularly in [Sybil attacks](#sybil-attack).

 #### Metadata